January 9 – February 22, 2025

 EXHIBITION DESCRIPTION

-Central to the exhibition is his use of collage, which he employs not just as an artistic technique but as a profound tool for introspection and narrative construction.
-This method allows him to capture the nuanced ways in which the past remains perpetually present and to create non-linear, seemingly fragmented, and discontinuous narratives that allow past and future to coexist in meaningful dialogues.
-Herman describes this process as a dynamic approach that bridges temporality and identity, mirroring his philosophical and autobiographical journey of using archival images to grasp how time is experienced and embodied.
+Central to the exhibition is their use of collage, which they employ not just as an artistic technique but as a profound tool for introspection and narrative construction.
+This method allows Herman to capture the nuanced ways in which the past remains perpetually present and to create non-linear, seemingly fragmented, and discontinuous narratives that allow past and future to coexist in meaningful dialogues.
+Herman describes this process as a dynamic approach that bridges temporality and identity, mirroring their philosophical and autobiographical journey of using archival images to grasp how time is experienced and embodied.

 Herman’s artistic practice aims to deepen the discourse on creative arts-based research, highlighting how collage can facilitate ontological inquiries of relationality and grasp an understanding of how we construct, narrate, and live our identities.